unyt-org/datex-core-js-legacy/docs/manual/04 Pointer Synchronisation.md

 await Datex.Supranet.connect()
 ```

-Now, we can use the `$` shortcut to load the pointer with the id:
+You can use the `$` shortcut to load the remote pointer with the previously determined id, e.g.:

 ```ts
 const x = await $.D5A3CB02310Dx480B651422749F9x40C85600300